Trump calls Trudeau 'two-faced' after NATO leaders gossip about him at reception

 "He was late because he takes a 40-minute press conference," Trudeau replied.

-Trump took questions from the press earlier on Tuesday in which he discussed the impeachment inquiry and remarks he made earlier regarding France taking back ISIS fighters in prison.
+Trump took questions from the press earlier on Tuesday in which he announced the G7 Summit in 2020 would be held at the Camp David presidential retreat center.

 "You just watched his team's jaws drop to the floor," Trudeau added later in response to inaudible comments from Macron.